In the vast space of physics, we live on a small "island" that is compatible with humans.

 For example, electronic money can be stolen by moving specific electrons around in order to break computer security mechanisms.

-But AGIs will be especially good at using science to break the rules of all our human-level resources, rather than only those inside computer systems.
+With general intelligence, AGIs will be especially good at breaking the rules of our human-level resources.

-• Why follow any human laws, or work with any humans at all, when you can just move atoms around to build the most-optimal physical systems?
+- Why follow any human laws, or work with any humans at all, when you can just move atoms around to build physical systems that are far more optimal?

 AGI that has general intelligence — especially an understanding of scientific research — will be especially good at capturing physical resources, and by extension, any human-level resources built on top of them.